British Darts Organisation: British Gold Cup

 The British Gold Cup began in 1978 and was held in Stoke.
 It was broadcast on the BBC until 1982, with the 1983 tournament blacked out due to a technicians' strike.
 It was then broadcast in 2008 on Setanta Sports in the UK, after a brief stint on the short-lived channel Wire TV (1994–95).

 Discontinued tournaments

 British Professional Championship

 The Unipart British Professional Championship was a tournament televised by the BBC between 1981 and 1988.
 After the 1988 championships, the BBC withdrew their coverage of the event and it left UK terrestrial television with only one televised tournament – the World Championships.
 The game was at an all-time low and players eventually went on to set up the World Darts Council in an attempt to bring back sponsors and television.

 Jocky Wilson won the title a record four times – John Lowe also reached four finals but lost them all.

 British Matchplay

-British Matchplay ran from 1976 to 1983 with a brief revival in 1986.
-The tournament was broadcast on the ITV network in 1978, but usually broadcast regionally including Anglia Television in 1977 and Central in 1986.
+British Matchplay ran from 1976 to 1998.
+The tournament was broadcast on the ITV network in 1978, but usually broadcast regionally including by host broadcaster Anglia Television.
+BSB covered the event in 1990.